PrisWen/Bertelsmann-Scholarship-Data-Track/README.md

 ## Day 51 : January 29 , 2020 | Generalized Linear Models

-**Today's Progress :** Today I learned about "Generalized Linear Models" a python library that is useful for estimations like reports in Alteryx https://www.statsmodels.org/stable/glm.html
+**Today's Progress :** Today I learned about "Generalized Linear Models" a python library that is useful to calculate coefficients like reports in Alteryx https://www.statsmodels.org/stable/glm.html

 **Thoughts :** I am also continuing with the challenges of #sg_python_community with recursion, this time we work giving feedback in pairs